LautaroOchotorena/Rag/README.md

 </div>

-That implies a reduction of **17%** for the number of characters.
+This implies a reduction of **17%** in the number of characters.

-This helps with the embedding model that has a limit of tokens per chunk.
+This helps with the embedding model, which has a token limit per chunk.

-Now you can store more data into a chunk.
+Now you can store more data in a chunk.

 # Other implementations
-It would be much easier to implement [MathPix](https://mathpix.com/) as a [MathPixPDFLoader](https://python.langchain.com/docs/integrations/document_loaders/mathpix/) but unfortunately it is a paid service.
+It would be much easier to implement [MathPix](https://mathpix.com/) as a [MathPixPDFLoader](https://python.langchain.com/docs/integrations/document_loaders/mathpix/), but unfortunately, it is a paid service.